William Lynn McKinney, Dean

 General TMD Program.
-Students may structure their own programs by concentrating course work in areas such as consumer studies, journalism, or gerontology.
-Selection of the 12 required TMD elective credits and the 18 professional elective credits3 should strengthen career goals and interests.
+Students may structure their own programs by concentrating course work in areas such as consumer studies, public relations, journalism, or gerontology.
+Selection of the 15 required TMD elective credits and the 18 professional elective credits3 should strengthen career goals and interests.

 Double Major in a “Fashion” Language.
 France and Italy lead the luxury fashion market.
 Students enrolled in the Bachelor of Science program in Textiles, Fashion Merchandising, and Design may earn a Bachelor of Arts in either French or Italian.
 Students must complete the requirements for both degrees.
 With careful planning, no extra semesters are required.
 TMD students who double major in a “fashion” language are strongly encouraged to participate in a study abroad experience and/or a professional internship in France or Italy.
 The Office of International Education and the respective departments help students arrange semester-long programs with affiliate universities.
 Students who graduate with majors in TMD and either French or Italian are well prepared to compete in the global fashion industry.

 1 Admission to the degree-granting college in the major is a prerequisite for TMD 303.

 2 Economics is a prerequisite for TMD 433.

 3 Courses related to the student’s career goals, subject to approval by an advisor.